mozilla-conduit/conduit-docs/phabricator-user.rst

 .. important:: The username field is unique.
-You should pick a clearly identifiable username, particularly if you will be doing code reviews, such as your nick on irc.mozilla.org.
+You should pick a clearly identifiable username, particularly if you will be doing code reviews, such as your nick on chat.mozilla.org.
 If your nick is not available but you think it should be because, for example, you are at least somewhat known in the Mozilla community, please `file a bug
    <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Administration>`_
-   or let us know in #phabricator on irc.mozilla.org.
+   or let us know in `#conduit <https://chat.mozilla.org/#/room/#conduit:mozilla.org>`_ on chat.mozilla.org.

 You now have a Phabricator account set up and can both submit and review patches (along with using the other Phabricator applications).